 How soon after the EVO ICL procedure will I notice an improvement in my vision?

 Most patients notice an improvement in their vision immediately after the EVO Visian ICL procedure.
 However, it may take a few days or weeks for the full effect to manifest.

-No, the EVO Visian ICL is not currently approved for the correction of farsightedness.
+No, the EVO ICL is not currently approved for the correction of farsightedness.
 However, there are other types of implantable lenses that can be used for this purpose.

-No, it is not recommended to wear contact lenses after the EVO Visian ICL procedure.
+No, it is not recommended to wear contact lenses after the EVO ICL procedure.
 However, some patients may be able to wear soft contact lenses after a certain period of time has passed, and their eyes have fully healed.